wahyukhairina/gayain_backend/README.md

 ---

 ## Introduction
-Point Of Sale (POS) is an application that used to handle transcation on retail bussiness.

-The application is written in Javascript language with MySQL (or MariaDB) ad the database.
+Gayain is an e-commerce platform.
+The business transactions are mainly designed in the mobile version while the business management runs in web platform.
+This app built with React Native, ReactJs and using API Raja Ongkir as the 3rd party for check the shipment fee.

 ---